tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Replayable 0-RTT data presents a number of security threats to TLS-using applications.
-Specifically, if applications are not engineered to be idempotent, then duplication of requests may cause side effects (e.g., purchasing an item or transferring money) to be duplicated, thus harming the site or the user.
+Specifically, if applications are not engineered to be replay safe (minimally, this means idempotent, but in some cases may require even stronger conditions), then duplication of actions may cause side effects (e.g., purchasing an item or transferring money) to be duplicated, thus harming the site or the user.
 In addition, if data can be replayed a large number of times,